 Why Balayage Hair Color Is Ideal For Natural Hair

-Since body temperature already heats up chemicals on the head, Natarsha doesn’t use foils.
-The additional heat can cause more stress to curly hair, she explains, which is why balayage is her preferred method to highlight natural hair.
+Given that type 4 hair is already dry and fragile, coloring and heat aren’t an ideal mix.
+But balayage offers a clever solution.
+Since body temperature already heats up chemicals on the head, hairstylists don’t need to use foils (Scott doesn’t use them, for example).
+Additional heat can cause more stress to curly hair, she explains, which is why balayage is her preferred method to highlight natural hair.

 When coloring curly hair, Scott’s motto is”low and slow.
 “By using a low developer and slowing down the process, you can achieve your ideal color without damaging the hair.”